OpenMSCP/mscp-sdk/README.md

 ## Architecture

-The project follows a two-layer architecture:
+The project follows a three-layer architecture:

 1. **On-chain Layer**: Anchor program with account structures for: